maxmurdoch/flock/src/pages/about.md

 meetTheTeam:
   description: >-
     We're a friendly, passionate team of engineers, designers, writers and more.
     We're building the insurance company of the future.
-Join us!
+Come join us!
   team:
     - image: /images/uploads/ron.png
       member: Ed Leon Kinger